How good are you? A Rifleman can put 5 rounds into a postage stamp at 25 yards prone unsupported. No bag, no bipod, no bench.

 Here’s Appleseed's homepage where you can read all about Appleseed.
 Lucky Gunner wrote up a review of Appleseed and a follow up of lessons learned that do a good job of telling you what to expect.

-The entry fee is $60 for adults, $20 for kids under 18 and $20 for military (AD, NG & Res), police and elected officials.
+The entry fee is $60 for adults, $20 for kids under 18 and $20 for all rfmilitary (Active, Guard & Reserves) and police and elected officials.

 We’ll fire about 600 rounds over two days.
 The class is held rain, snow or shine as long as it’s safe to drive.
 Dress accordingly.

 Because of the close distance lots of folks use .22LR rifles like Ruger’s 10/22.
-Centerfire rifles like the AR-15, FAL or any other military pattern rifle are also welcome.
+Centerfire rifles like the AR-15, FAL or any other military pattern rifle are also welcome at most events (some ranges are .22LR only).
 Any rifle and any sighting system is allowed but the course of fire is designed around removable magazine fed semi-autos.

 Here are some helpful links.